My Story In Numbers

 This year I took a month off to go live with my beautiful friend Emily Wilson who runs the education program at Project Elea in Eleonas refugee camp in Athens.
 Here I had the honour of leading the woman’s activities in the afternoons – this meant teaching yoga, helping facilitate woman’s self-expression times, woman’s dance circles and leading kids Zumba.

 Now I am back in Berlin and have become a partner with Urban Sports Club through whom I now run group classes.
-I will shortly undertake a yoga training intensive with Kino MacGregor live in person (swoon) and Laruga Glaser (idols).
+I have just completely the life changing yoga training intensive with Kino MacGregor live in person (swoon) and Laruga Glaser (idols).

 I am continuing to study Yoga, Buddhism and Psychotherapy : my passions : and to live a life I love and help people do the same.